mateuszgrzybek/teonite-test-task/README.md

 3. **Django REST API**
    * The api is based on **Django** and **Django REST Framework** (DRF).
-   * Most of the files in the *api* directory were created automatically by running 'django-admin startproject' and 'python3 manage.py startapp'.
+   * Most of the files in the *api* directory were created automatically by running `django-admin startproject` and `python3 manage.py startapp`.
    * When the server is running, the app is available on local port 8080.
    * The api returns 3 types of a json document:
      * Authors of the blog posts and their id's at `/authors/` endpoint; ordered alphabetically; ids to be used in the `/stats/<author_id>/` endpoint;